-- IMPORTANT: For a tablet with a detachable keyboard, connect the keyboard to the keyboard dock before beginning these steps.
+IMPORTANT: For a tablet with a detachable keyboard, connect the keyboard to the keyboard dock before beginning these steps.

-- 1. Insert the HP Recovery media.

-- 2. Access BIOS:
+- 1. Insert the HP Recovery media. - 2.
+Access the system Startup menu.

 For computers or tablets with keyboards attached:

 ▲ Turn on or restart the computer or tablet, quickly press esc, and then press f9 for boot options.